 Lauren (Giangregorio) Stengel - Owner & Team Director

 Originally from Los Angeles County, California, Lauren grew up training and competing in tap, jazz, lyrical and ballet.
-At the age of 16, she won the silver medal for her solo at the IDO World Tap Dance Championships in Riesa, Germany, and in the prior World Championships she earned a gold medal in her group performance and was a finalist for both her solo and duo.
+At the age of 16, she won the silver medal for her solo at the IDO World Tap Dance Championships in Riesa, Germany, and in the prior World Championships she earned a gold medal in her group performance and was a finalist for both her solo and duet.
 Her ballet training was primarily under Lisa Cuizon in the Balanchine technique.
-Lauren's professional experience includes working and performing as a NFL Denver Broncos Cheerleader for three seasons, coaching the Division I Santa Clara University Broncos Cheer and Dance Teams for three seasons, serving as a member of the highly competitive University of Colorado CU Express Dance Team for 3 years (team captain for 2 years), working as a Universal Dance Association (UDA) staff instructor, performing in the celebrity charity dance showcase, “We Sparkle” in Southern California with actors such as Ryan Stiles and Eric McCormack from Will and Grace, assistant coaching at Cherry Creek High School in Greenwood Village, Colorado, as well as training and choreographing for many College, High School, and All Star cheer and dance teams throughout the country.
+Lauren's professional experience includes working and performing as a NFL Denver Broncos Cheerleader for three seasons, coaching the Division I Santa Clara University Broncos Cheer and Dance Teams for three seasons, serving as a member of the highly competitive University of Colorado CU Express Dance Team for 3 years (Team Captain for 2 years), working as a Universal Dance Association (UDA) staff instructor, performing in the celebrity charity dance showcase, “We Sparkle” in Southern California with actors such as Ryan Stiles and Eric McCormack from Will and Grace, assistant coaching at Cherry Creek High School in Greenwood Village, Colorado, as well as training and choreographing for many College, High School, and All Star cheer and dance teams throughout the country.
 Lauren attended the University of Colorado, where she earned double degrees, a B.A. in Dance and a B.S. in Advertising from the Journalism School.
-She currently works for the Denver Broncos as the Cheerleader's Program Manager, where she is the Director of over 600 Junior Cheerleaders and of the Denver Broncos All Stars competitive pom team; Lauren also assists the with the Broncos game day entertainment marketing and other events.
+She currently works for the Denver Broncos as the Cheerleader's Program Manager, where she is the Director of over 600 Junior Cheerleaders; Lauren also assists the with the Broncos Game Day Entertainment Marketing and other events.

 Abby was born in Arizona, but has lived and danced in Colorado since she was 3 years old.
 She grew up taking jazz, lyrical, hip hop, ballet, and tap at a local dance studio in Evergreen, CO.
 Although, she has experienced several different styles of dance, to this day her favorite is hip hop.
 She not only loves the hard hitting beats, and low movement, but she also loves the trick portion of the style.
 She began competing at a young age and continued to dance and compete on the studio's dance company for five years before making it on to the Evergreen High School Varsity Pom team in 2011.
 She was a four-year member and a two-year captain of the team.
 They were awarded first place at the 4A state championship pom competition in 2011, 2012, and 2013 and her final year on the team they received second place.
 She also competed at the Universal Dance Association’s National Dance Team Championship all four years of high school and has placed in the top 10 for both Pom and Hip Hop.
 After graduation she became an assistant coach of the Evergreen High School Pom team and helped lead them to a second place trophy at the 4A state championship, and 5th place in the nation in medium varsity hip hop.
 Currently, Abby is attending Metropolitan State University in Denver and is working towards earning a bachelor’s degree.
 She is taking a break from her competitive dance history for the moment and instead is sharing her love of dance at Mile High Dance Center!
 She hopes to inspire and educate MHDC students about the importance of teamwork, perseverance, and positive attitudes on and off the dance floor!